GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Future calorie goals are no longer pushed to other logs (now consistant in HSQL and stubDB) - this should be done is userOps
    - Refactored Edible class so that photos are handled by string paths
    - fixed conflictions accross files

+### 2022-07-09 12：15AM to 1:00AM
+     Dev:
+      - Zhou
+Duration: 0.75 hrs
+   Tasks:
+   - I commit the edible unit test at 2022-07-08 around 4 pm at2022-07-09 12：15AM Dane said they change the function of setPhotoByte(byte[]) to setPhoto after I submit my work
+   - I review all the code and find there are some code need to change to change like rebuild a function change some exception type
+   - today may need 2 or 3 hours to redesign and rebuild the test, 2022-07-08 around 12PM I found rest of group memeber they change the in put range of function setPhotoByte(byte[]), I update my test edge case when commit.
+2022-07-09 12:15AM Dane said my edible unit test is not for function setPhoto(String s), it update the function after I commit the edible unit test.